Introduction to Supplemental Security Income

 Of the states listed above, Delaware, the District of Columbia, Iowa, Pennsylvania and Rhode Island are dual administration states.
 This means that the Social Security office administers some categories of supplement payments while the state administers other categories.

-Any state that has not been listed provides state-administered supplemental Social Security income.
+Any state that has not been listed provides state-administered supplemental SSI benefits.

-The remaining states administer payments on state-specific terms, and the Social Security office has not control of the state amounts of requirements.
-Any payments information about state supplements must come directly from the state, and the state must resolve any errors.
+These remaining states administer payments on state-specific terms, and the federal Social Security office does not have control of the state amounts or requirements.

 About SSI Benefits Requirements